-Per the IG Act Amendments of 2008, OIG is continuing to work with the CIO organization to develop the OIG website into a fully searchable site for those users seeking certain information on audits, inspection, and semi-annual reports.
-The fully searchable function is expected to be operational by July 2009.
+Per the IG Act Amendments of 2008, OIG worked with the CIO organization to develop the OIG website into a fully searchable site for those users seeking certain information on audits, inspection, and semi-annual reports.
+The fully searchable function has been developed and implemented.